Jake Bird: Reprieve, appeals and execution

 Bird's execution was scheduled for January 16, 1948, at the Washington State Penitentiary, but he claimed to have committed 44 other murders and offered his assistance to the authorities in solving the cases.
 Consequently, Washington governor Monrad C. Wallgren granted him a 60-day reprieve and Bird was interviewed by police officers from several other states.
 Eleven murders were substantiated and Bird was knowledgeable enough about the remaining cases to be considered a prime suspect in all of them.

 These interviews enabled the various police departments to declare many outstanding murder cases as solved.
 In addition to his Washington state murders, Bird had apparently killed people in Florida, Illinois, Iowa, Kansas, Kentucky, Michigan, Nebraska, Ohio, Oklahoma, South Dakota and Wisconsin.
 He mostly preyed on Caucasian women and dispatched his victims with an axe or hatchet.

 During his reprieve, Bird lodged an appeal for a retrial with the Washington State Supreme Court, but was denied.
-His appeals to the federal courts - including three petitions to the United States Supreme Court - were also denied, and he was hanged on the morning of July 15, 1949, at 12:20 a.m., before 125 witnesses.
-Jake Bird was buried in an unmarked grave in the prison cemetery.
+His appeals to the federal courts – including three petitions to the United States Supreme Court – were also denied.
+For his last meal he requested fried chicken, strawberries and ice cream, and orange pop.
+He was hanged on the morning of July 15, 1949, at 12:20 a.m., before 125 witnesses.
+Family did not come forward to claim his body after his death.
+Several law enforcement officers took pieces of the noose as a souvenir.
+Bird was buried in an unmarked grave in the prison cemetery.